 User Numbers are used and are significant within each individual lock only.
 The User Number determines the Programming Level for each User.
-For example, the DL3200 lock can hold up to 2000 Users in its programming memory.
+For example, the DL5300 lock can hold up to 2000 Users in its programming memory.
 This memory can be thought of as simply a numbered list from 1 through 2000.
 Each entry in the list is represented by a User Number.
-Therefore, where a User is located in this list--their User Location--is a commonly used description of their User Number.
-Because of their similarities, a User Number, User Location and Location Number can be used interchangeably.
+Therefore, where a User is located in this list will determine their Programming Level.
+Because of their similarities, the terms User Number, User Location and Location Number can be used interchangeably.
 In some DL-Windows screens, the word "Slot" is also used.
 They all mean the same thing.